About the research project

 About the author

 My name is Julian Jaursch and completed my PhD at the Free University Berlin, with a research stay at Columbia University.
-Christian Lammert, professor at the Free University’s John F. Kennedy Institute for North American Studies, and Justin H. Phillips, associate professor at Columbia, are my primary and secondary advisors, respectively.
+Christian Lammert, professor at the Free University’s John F. Kennedy Institute for North American Studies, and Justin H. Phillips, professor at Columbia, were my primary and secondary advisors, respectively.

-I received my M.A. degree in Political Science after completing the TransAtlantic Masters (TAM) program in 2012.
+I received my M.A. degree in Political Science after completing the TransAtlantic Masters (TAM) program.
 TAM is a graduate program on transatlantic relations and European studies, which is jointly conducted by the University of North Carolina at Chapel Hill and various European universities, allowing me to study not only at UNC but also Humboldt University and Free University Berlin.

 Some of my other research

 - 2014: Let’s Agree to Agree: Regional Interest Representation in the Negotiations for the 2007-13 and 2014-20 Structural Funds in Germany.
 Regional & Federal Studies, Volume 24, Issue 2, pp. 189-208.

 - 2012: Regional interest representation in the EU: A qualitative intra-national comparison among German states.
 Masters thesis (under the direction of Liesbet Hooghe).
 The University of North Carolina at Chapel Hill, ProQuest Dissertations Publishing.

 - 2012: Telling the Greek Story of Europe and the Bull Trap: How U.S. Correspondents Attribute News Value to a Topic-Oriented Country’s Status Within the Eurozone’s Debt Crisis.
 With Oliver Hahn.
 Journal of Applied Journalism & Media Studies, Volume 1, Number 1, pp. 97-113.